Create A Bird Feeding Station in 7 Simple Steps! (2021)

 Here are a few things to keep in mind as you search your backyard for an appropriate feeding station location:

-Try to find a spot that provides nearby places to land, perch, or hide.
+Find a spot that provides nearby places to land, perch, or hide.

-This could be located at the edge of the woods or near shrubs, tree’s, or fences.
+This could be located at the edge of the woods or near shrubs, trees, or fences.
 If possible, don’t put your feeding station in the middle of your barren yard.

 Birds like to feel safe and have a quick getaway in case of predators.
 Many birds (such as cardinals) will hang out in shrubs or trees around your feeders until they feel comfortable enough to come out and eat.

 If your yard is open and does not offer many areas for birds to perch or take cover, it may be time for you to create spots for them.
+Seriously, no wildlife lives in a yard that is just plain grass!

 Don’t place your bird feeding station too close to a tree or fence.